AdaCore/gnatstudio/docs/users_guide/extending.rst

 GPS provides access to most of its functionality through contextual menus, accessed by right clicking in various parts of GPS.
-Due to the number of tools provided by GPS, these contextual menus can be large and you might want to control what's displayed in them.
+Due to the number of tools provided by GPS, these contextual menus can be large and you might want to control what is displayed in them.
 There are several ways to do that:

 * Define appropriate filters for your actions.

-  If you're creating your own contextual menus through customization files and XML, they're are usually associated with actions (:ref:`\<action>\
+  If you are creating your own contextual menus through customization files and XML, they are are usually associated with actions (:ref:`\<action>\
-  <Defining_Actions>`) you've created.
+  <Defining_Actions>`) you have created.
 In that case, you need to define
   filters appropriately, through the :ref:`\<filter>\ <Filtering_actions>`
   tag to decide when the action is relevant and hence when the contextual menu is displayed.